Nocheto command line options

 --debug to debug nocheto communication with engine.

-This is mainly for developing purposes, you probably wouldn't need to use this.
+This is for developing purposes only, you probably wouldn't need to use it.

 --config filename.ini to read configuration file.

 ~/.nocheto/configs/nocheto.ini file first and then the file required by

 --config option.
 So you can use this to use ini configuration file to change only a few

 The filename can be absolute path (i.e.

 tweak.ini) in which case the full path is assembled from this basename

 ISO board is usefull on terminals without utf8 support

 (i.e. on terminals where you get by CTRL+ALT+F2).

 This board shows minimum information, is very small and doesn't use any UTF-8 characters.
 Not sure if it is usefull for anything :-).